dustinlyons/nixos-config/vm/README.md

 ```

 ### Edit final configuration
 Open the configuration and add any remaining packages, configuration, etc. 99% of the time Nix doesn't detect everything and I have to add in packages or other services.
+Here are [some configs](https://github.com/dustinlyons/nixos-config/tree/main/vm) I use.

 > Note: `hardware-configuration.nix` should have all ZFS datasets.